China's Chang'e 6 sample-return Moon mission explained

 Chang'e 6 is composed of four independent modules: the lander, the ascender, the orbiter and the return vehicle, with an estimated total mass of 8,200kg (18,077lb).

-After entering lunar orbit, the lander will separate from the orbiter vehicle and descend to the lunar surface.
+After entering lunar orbit, the lander separated from the orbiter vehicle and descended to the lunar surface.

-It will perform a fully autonomous soft landing in the South Pole–Aitken Basin, a 2,500km-diameter (1,550 mile) impact crater on the far side of the Moon.
+It performed a fully autonomous soft landing in the South Pole–Aitken Basin, a 2,500km-diameter (1,550 mile) impact crater on the far side of the Moon.

 The South Pole–Aitken (SPA) Basin is understood to be the largest, deepest and oldest crater on the Moon (4.2–4.3 billion years), with an unusual geochemical composition that is different from the rest of the lunar surface.